How to Play Baseball

-How to Play Baseball is a cartoon produced by Walt Disney Productions and released by RKO Radio Pictures in September 1942, featuring Goofy.
+How to Play Baseball is a cartoon produced by Walt Disney Productions and released by RKO Radio Pictures on September 4, 1942, featuring Goofy.
 The short was produced at the request of Samuel Goldwyn and first shown to accompany the 1942 feature film The Pride of the Yankees.

 Plot

 Goofy takes the time to demonstrate America's national pastime, then plays a game - one in which he plays all the bases.
 The short describes the basics of baseball in humorous terms; the equipment, uniforms, positions, and pitches, as well as the mannerisms of the players.
 It then switches to a game in progress, a deciding game in the World Series between the fictional Blue Sox and Gray Sox (possibly a parody of the real-life Chicago White Sox and Boston Red Sox).
 The Blue Sox are up three runs and working a no-hitter when the Grays rally in the bottom of the ninth.
 In a series of events the Grays load the bases, leading to a base clearing hit.

 The game is tied, but the play at the plate is too close to call for the umpire, and it then ends in an argument.
 They unmask the umpire (yet another Goofy!) and the other players attack the three.
 The narrator then concludes the short praising the values of what makes baseball America's sport.